UNA-AuxMe/paf23/doc/perception/extended_kalman_filter.md

 In a Kalman filter we have a constant cycle of prediction and correction.
 In the prediction step we estimate the state only based on the model.
 Then in the correction step a measurement from the sensor is taken and the difference between the prediction and measurement as well as the uncertainties from the measurement / process noise are taken into account to update the current state estimation.
-Because we combined the knowledge of the model and measurement the uncertainty of this updated state is then far less then before.
+Because we combined the knowledge of the model and measurement the uncertainty of this updated state is then far less than before.

 A state (estimate, measurement or updated state) can be represented by a Gaussian distribution so the Kalman filter cycle can be visualized like this ([source](https://www.thinkautonomous.ai/blog/sensor-fusion/)):